13 Nov Cattle Mustering

 Efficiency is key to achieving good welfare outcomes.
 The team at Kalyeeda Station explains animal welfare is always at the forefront of everyone’s minds when handling livestock.
 This is to ensure the best outcome for both the cattle and the people handling them.

-Check out this video from Kalyeeda Station in the Kimberly to get a better idea
+Check out this video from Kalyeeda Station in the Kimberley to get a better idea